mqopen/mqspeak/README.md

     until some data arrives.
 After it received first part of channel update, mqspeak will wait defined time and tries collect remaining data.
 After `WaitInterval` expires, data will be send.
- - **Data arrives before `UpdateRate` condition is met.** Waiting is triggered immediately.
+ - **Partial data arrives before `UpdateRate` condition is met.** Waiting is delayed until `UpdateRate` condition is met.
+After it expires and there are still not all required data, waiting is triggered.
 After `WaitInterval` expires, data will be send.
  - **All required data are collected before `UpdateRate` condition is met.** There is no need to activate update waiting.
 Simply send data.